auth0/docs/articles/connections/social/google.md

 ## Prerequisites

-Before you connect your Auth0 app to Google, you must have an account on the [Google Developer Console](https://console.developers.google.com/).
+Before you connect your Auth0 app to Google, you must have a [Google Developer](https://console.developers.google.com/) account.
 You will need to get an <dfn data-key="access-token">access token</dfn> that will allow you to access the Google API.
 See [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849) for details.

 ## Steps